filipecosta90/im2model_app/README.md

 # Im2Model
 Msc.
-Thesis regarding efficient computation to refine atomic models for TEM image simulation and matching Partialy financiated as part of the protocol between UTAustin I Portugal - UTA-P.
+Thesis regarding efficient computation to refine atomic models for TEM image simulation and matching.

+Partialy financiated as part of the protocol between UTAustin I Portugal - UTA-P.

 [2017] - [2018] University of Minho, Filipe Costa Oliveira

 All Rights Reserved.

 ********************************************************************************